lumamontes/dev-portfolio/src/content/posts/en/optimistic-ui-updates.md

 ## Implementation Walkthrough

-We’ll explore optimistic updates through a simple example: liking or unliking posts in a React Native app.
+We'll explore optimistic updates through a simple example: liking or unliking posts in a React Native app.
 The core idea is to update the UI as soon as the user interacts, then reconcile with the database asynchronously.

 **Github repository:**